Thalamus: Development

 The thalamus is the largest structure deriving from the embryonic diencephalon, the posterior part of the forebrain situated between the midbrain and the cerebrum.

 Early brain development

-After neurulation the anlage of the prethalamus and the thalamus is induced within the neural tube.
-Data from different vertebrate model organisms support a model in which the interaction between two transcription factors, Fez and Otx, are of decisive importance.
+After neurulation, the early developmental stage (primordium) of the prethalamus and the thalamus is induced within the neural tube.
+Data from different vertebrate model organisms support a model in which the interaction between two transcription factors, Fez and Otx, is of decisive importance.
 Fez is expressed in the prethalamus, and functional experiments show that Fez is required for prethalamus formation.
-Posteriorly, Otx1 and Otx2 abut the expression domain of Fez and are required for proper development of the thalamus.
+Posteriorly, OTX1 and OTX2 abut the expression domain of Fez and are required for proper development of the thalamus.

 Formation of progenitor domains

 Early in thalamic development two progenitor domains form, a caudal domain, and a rostral domain.
 The caudal domain gives rise to all of the glutamatergic neurons in the adult thalamus while the rostral domain gives rise to all of the GABAergic neurons in the adult thalamus.